dshieble/dshieble.github.io/_posts/2004-05-28-detection-rules.md

-A better task 1 LLM labeling agent will generally improve the final SQL rule.
-However, in high noise domains with high human mislabel rates the resulting algorithm may actually have higher accuracy than the LLM labeling agent itself.
-Forcing the algorithm to be expressed as a simple rule (rather than the black magic voodoo going on inside of the LLM) enables [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor) to work its magic.

 This approach can substantially cut down on the human effort required to operate a rule-based detection engine without requiring endless streams of human labeled data or sacrificing the simplicity, interpretability and editability of the detection logic.